kbacus24-0576/EDM-PORTFOLIO-KELLY/README.md

 ## EDM Midterm Lab Task
-This is my Lab Task Completion
+This is my Lab Task Completion , I learned how to perform raw data cleansing and store the cleaned data on GitHub.
+Data cleansing is an essential process in data analysis that involves identifying and correcting errors or inconsistencies in raw data, such as missing values, duplicates, or incorrect formatting.

 ## About me:
-My name is Kelly Manalastas Bacus
+My name is Kelly Manalastas Bacus.
+I am passionate about music and its power to connect people.
+I’ve always been drawn to the creative side of music production and have spent time learning about sound engineering .
+Outside of my studies, I enjoy experimenting with different musical styles and creating my own beats.
+I believe music is a universal language, and I’m excited to further develop my skills in this field

 ## Language:
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg" alt="Java" width="50" height="50"/>